 You are here

-A/Professor Franz Babl is the Group Leader of Emergency Research at the Murdoch Children's Research Institute and the Professor of Paediatric Emergency Medicine at the University of Melbourne.
+Professor Franz Babl is the Group Leader of Emergency Research at the Murdoch Children's Research Institute and the Professor of Paediatric Emergency Medicine at the University of Melbourne.
 He works as a paediatric emergency physician at The Royal Children's Hospital.
 He studied in Germany, the United Kingdom and the United States of America and trained in the USA as a paediatrician, emergency physician and infectious diseases physician.

-He is the co-founder and founding chair of the Paediatric Research in Emergency Departments International Collaborative (PREDICT) network in Australia and New Zealand, and is currently Vice Chair.
+He was the co-founder and founding chair of the Paediatric Research in Emergency Departments International Collaborative (PREDICT) network in Australia and New Zealand, and is currently Vice Chair.
 This network involves all major tertiary paediatric hospitals in Australia and New Zealand, with an annual census of half a million paediatric presentations.
 This collaboration is uniquely placed to conduct multicentre trials.

-He has conducted a number of collaborative studies within the PREDICT network.
+Professor Babl conducted many collaborative studies with the PREDICT network.
 He is currently a mentor and supervisor to advanced trainees, PhD students and early career researchers at the Royal Children's Hospital and within PREDICT.
 He has published >250 peer reviewed publications including in the Lancet, New England Journal of Medicine and BMJ.
 He is Chief Investigator on a number of National Health and Medical Research Council and Medical Research Futures Fund funded studies.
 Total grant funding over his career is >$25million.
 He is the director of an NHMRC Centre of Research Excellence in Paediatric Emergency Medicine.

 - Researcher, National Trauma Research Institute